-In light of the Covid-19 (Coronavirus) outbreak we have had to temporarily change the way in which the surgery operates, our main surgery doors will be closed to protect the most vulnerable, our community and our staff.
+In light of the Covid-19 (Coronavirus) pandemic we have had to temporarily change the way in which the surgery operates.

-All GP appointments will now be a telephone consultation in the first instance.
+All GP appointments require a telephone consultation in the first instance.
 If you need an appointment to speak to one the GPs for a non coronavirus related issue please phone the surgery and speak to our trained receptionists.

 Please do not book an appointment or attend the surgery if you have any symptoms associated with coronavirus including: